 The game is a MOBA (short for a Multiplayer Online Battle Arena) built from the ground up by Riot Games.
 It has multiple battle modes, requires lots of strategic thinking, and has a solid pro and competitive scene.
-There are masses to learn from the moment you begin playing League, which is why we’ve put this short guide together to cover some of the main game mode basics.
+There are masses to learn from the moment you begin playing League, from the strategic tactics to how to buy Elo boosting service to rank higher in the game.
+This is the reason that we’ve put this short guide together to cover some of the main game mode basics.

 Here’s what you can expect in a typical game